bimbraw/Ultrasound-Screen-Capture/README.md

 # Ultrasound Screen Capture
-My code to capture portions of computer Screen for ultrasound image acquisition.
+My code for capturing portions of a computer screen for ultrasound image acquisition.

-There are the two python files -
+These are the two Python files -
 1. Screen_Capture.py - Initial implementation for simple screen grabbing for one frame.
 2. Ultrasound_Video.py - Final implementation for screen grabbing for multiple frames and saving them.